scalasm/entitlements-demo/docs/data-model.md

     AccountRelationship --> Account: target
 ```

-## Product Bundles, Products, and Features
+## FeatureSet Bundles, Products, and Features

-`Features` represent reusable functionalities or content that can be grouped into a `Product`, and multiple products can be packaged into a `ProductBundle` according to some `Program` of study.
+`Features` represent reusable functionalities or content that can be grouped into a `FeatureSet`, and multiple products can be packaged into a `Product` according to some `Program` of study.

-The `ProductMembership` class tracks the triple `<ProductBundle, Product, Program>`.
+The `ProductMembership` class tracks the triple `<Product, FeatureSet, Program>`.

 ```mermaid
 classDiagram